The Song I Won’t Forget

 We were unprepared to participate.
 Other than having won the scholarship, none of us possessed any other talent — hidden or obvious.

 We could choose not to participate, but patriotism required that Pakistan must not go unrepresented, especially when an Indian contingent was listed to present its elaborate song-and-dance show.
-Pakistan, as a new country, was still in its teens and we had barely stepped out of ours.
+Pakistan, a new country, was still in its teens and we had barely stepped out of ours.

 We put our heads together and came up with a plan.
 On day one, we would participate in the food festival with our Pakistani tikka-kebabs, and on day two, we would sing a Pakistani song.

-I suggested to my other two friends a song I had first heard in a Pakistani movie, and I still remembered it, both the lines and the tune.
+I suggested to my other two friends a song I had first heard in a Pakistani movie, and still remembered it, both the lines and the tune.
 It had short lines, a quick beat, and was easy to sing.
 Above all, it dripped with patriotism.
 They agreed.

 In the movie, a school teacher leading a group of young students on a tour of the country sings the song describing the different provinces, their people, and history — a bit exaggerated though.
 After every few lines, the students join the teacher in a chorus.